mindkin/hourfleet/docs/howitworks.md

 In terms of qualifying people and qualifying the minimum level of  service they provide (i.e. renting their car), ratings and feedback are not enough to define a minimum level of quality.
 Every car, car owner, and borrower needs to be verified as well.

 Every user and every car on your network will have its own set of verifications.
 Depending whether you are a borrower, car owner or car, your set of verifications will differ.
-For example, a borrower must have, at least: a verified email adddress, a verified phone number, a verified credit card and a verified drivers license.
-A car owner must have at least: a verified email address, a verififed phone number and a verified bank account.
+For example, a borrower must have, at least: a verified email address, a verified phone number, a verified credit card and a verified drivers license.
+A car owner must have at least: a verified email address, a verified phone number and a verified bank account.
 A car must have: a verified license plate and a verified certificate of road worthiness.

 Whenever a person or car is registered on your network, there is an ongoing process which they must go through continuously to complete and maintain their list of verifications.
 The must get and stay fully verified to continue to use the service.
 Until they are fully verified, their use of the service will be limited.
 For example, until a borrower is fully verified they will not be able to actually use a car.
 Similarly, until a car is fully verified, borrowers will be unable to book or rent that car.